 The Influence of Matisse & Modigliani

-Lin’s Lady in Blue shows the influence of two artists that Lin encountered in Paris: Henri Matisse and Amadeo Modigliani.
+Lin’s Lady by a Vase and Lady Playing Pipa shows the influence of two artists that Lin encountered in Paris: Henri Matisse and Amadeo Modigliani.
 Matisse’s numerous paintings of ladies in interiors—with their sensitive brushwork and decorative motifs—must have enchanted Lin.
 The mask like features of Modigliani’s portraits, derived from Etruscan carvings, clearly had an impact as well.
-The square format of Lady in Blue, which puzzled some Asian viewers accustomed to the horizontal and vertical expanses of paintings on scrolls, had once been popular during the Song dynasty (960–1279).
+The square format of Lady by a Vase and Lady Playing Pipa, which puzzled some Asian viewers accustomed to the horizontal and vertical expanses of paintings on scrolls, had once been popular during the Song dynasty (960–1279).

 Visual Rhythm of Cubism, Post-Impressionism

-In the many paintings Lin did of Chinese Opera such as Opera Personae he used figures to compose dynamic, colorful paintings that feature visual rhythms and shallow spaces that show the influence of Cubism.
+In the many paintings Lin did of Chinese Opera he used figures to compose dynamic, colorful paintings that feature visual rhythms and shallow spaces that show the influence of Cubism.
 Semi-transparent areas of fabric show that Lin was understood the technical possibilities of oil paint while the fluidity of his brushwork connects to the artist’s early training in calligraphy and ink painting.
-Opera Personae exudes a freshness that Lin was able to achieve by hybridizing influences and methods.
+The paintings exude a freshness that Lin was able to achieve by hybridizing influences and methods.
 The bold colors of Impressionist and Post-Impressionist art, including blues and yellows made possible by new pigments developed in the late 19th century, are an important part of Lin’s aesthetic.

 Variations of Light in Monet's Water Lilies